-Pseudo-lagrangian drifters have been used for decades to sample Earth's atmosphere (Businger, 1996).
+Pseudo-lagrangian drifters have been used for decades to sample Earth's atmosphere [1].
 A "true" Lagrangian drifter has zero mass and perfectly tracks a fluid parcel as it moves through the atmosphere.
-In reality it is impossible to create a mass- and drag-less Lagrangian-drifter, therefore the term pseudo-lagrangian drifter is used to describe this form of atmospheric measurement.
+In reality it is impossible to create a massand drag-less Lagrangian-drifter, therefore the term pseudo-lagrangian drifter is used to describe this form of atmospheric measurement.

-Early atmospheric pseudo-lagrangian drifters (PLDs) took the form of large, helium filled, superpressure balloons that functioned as high-altitude observation platforms (Businger, 1996).
+Early atmospheric pseudo-lagrangian drifters (PLDs) took the form of large, helium filled, superpressure balloons that functioned as high altitude observation platforms [1].
 Unlike typical weather balloons, superpressure balloons are made of materials with minimal elasticity to maintain a relatively constant volume once fully inflated, enabling the balloon to maintain a fixed density altitude.
-This property makes superpressure balloons useful for measuring pressure variations and wind fields

-Early PLDs were close to three meters in diameter and were used to measure oceanic wind currents (Businger, 1996).
-The advent of miniaturized sensors has led to the reintroduction of PLDs for meteorological measurements (Manobianco, 2008) with a commensurate reduction in the size of the balloon required to reach a specific altitude.
+This property makes superpressure balloons useful for measuring pressure variations and wind fields.
+Early PLDs were close to three meters in diameter and were used to measure oceanic wind currents [1].
+The advent of miniaturized sensors has led to the reintroduction of PLDs for meteorological measurements [5] with a commensurate reduction in the size of the balloon required to reach a specific altitude.

-During the Rivers of Vorticity in Supercells (RiVorS) project in May 2017, Markowski et al. (2018) used ground-launched PLDs for thermodynamic measurements in supercells.
+During the Rivers of Vorticity in Supercells (RiVorS) project in May 2017, Markowski et al. [6] used ground-launched PLDs for thermodynamic measurements in supercells.
 Using ground-level inflow, the team was able to successfully target the supercell forward flank region.
 While the project had considerable success, the possible areas of the storm that can be targeted with this system is limited by the ground-level inflows and outflows.
-Furthermore, latex balloons compromise some of the lagrangian aspects that can be release.
-A 125 liter balloon lifting a 92 g payload will reach a maximum drift altitude at 3 km MSL, using the 1976
+Furthermore, latex balloons compromise some of the lagrangian aspects that can be leveraged to study the wind patterns within the supercell.